ToyirovDev/ToyirovDev/README.md

 <h1>Hi there, I'm Toyirov-Dev 👋</h1>

 I'm a Python programmer.
-I also have some experience with php, MySQL and I'm very interested in game development 3d modelling.
+I also have some experience with php, MySQL and I'm very interested in game development, 3d modelling.

 <h3>Popular Projects</h3>
 <ul>